 Please note, Applied Learning grants must be submitted by a faculty member on behalf of one or more students.

 1. Early-bird Proposals must be submitted by August 17 for fall semester funding and October 15 for spring semester funding.
 This type of proposal is for applications who know their needs in advance of the semester.
-Submit applications to Marsha McKinley.
+Submit applications to Academic Affairs.

 3. International Travel Proposals need to be submitted by January 15.
 This will allow for travelers to know well in advance what funding they will receive for this account so they can plan accordingly.

 a.
 Applied learning travel grant funds are for students only.
-If faculty wish to request funds to cover faculty expenses incurred while traveling with students (such as individual transportation, admission & registration fees, lodging, etc.), they should send a request for funds to the Associate Vice Chancellor for Academic Affairs Julie Saam, via email firstname.lastname@example.org.
+If faculty wish to request funds to cover faculty expenses incurred while traveling with students (such as individual transportation, admission & registration fees, lodging, etc.), they should send a request for funds to the Associate Vice Chancellor for Academic Affairs Julie Saam, via email email@example.com.
 The message should explain that the request is for funds to accompany students in travel and should contain an itemized list of expenses.
-If approved, the faculty should work with Marsha McKinley to arrange funding.
+If approved, the faculty should work with the Executive Administrative Assistant in Academic Affairs to arrange funding.
 Note, funds are limited.

-4. Applicants should realize that Applied Learning grant funding is intended to only benefit IU Kokomo students.
+4. Applicants should realize that Applied Learning grant funding is intended to only benefit current IU Kokomo students.
 Proposals for projects that include students from other campuses should be clear in their proposal submissions on how the money will be allocated.
+Proposals for projects should indicate whether the IU Kokomo student will still be currently enrolled, not graduated, at the time funds are used.

 5. In general, any proposals must be approved no less than 1 month before funds are needed.
 Submitting ALG proposals early helps the ALG committee if the members need to ask questions of the submitting faculty.